danielpaez-dev/danielpaez-dev/README.md

 # 💫 About Me
-🔭 I’m currently working on my web portfolio using Next.js (framework of React), JavaScript, Tailwind, SCSS and Vercel  for a good-looking, clean and profesional introduction of myself and my projects. <br>
+🔭 I’m currently working on a google minesweeper clone with vanilla javascript, css and HMTL <br>
-🌱 I’m currently learning Django and Next.js <br>
+🌱 I’m currently learning Django and creating projects <br>
 ⚡ Looking for my first job opportunity either frontend, backend or fullstack.

 ## 📬 Contact Me!